Redback-Operations/redback-documentation/docs/web-mobile-app-dev/frontend/getting-started.md

     git clone https://github.com/your-username/your-repo-name.git
     ```
    (or SSH if you have set up SSH access to your GitHub account)
+3. Select a task to work on from the [Planner Board](https://tasks.office.com/deakin365.onmicrosoft.com/en-US/Home/Planner/#/plantaskboard?groupId=d4b3d587-9b20-4ac0-9de2-b842fd9dce46&planId=TOGdCftBI0mZ937fEIW0jsgAHPsL).
+If a suitable task does not exist for you but you have identified something that needs to be done, create a task for it and assign yourself.
+If it is a large feature, break it up into small, discrete tasks.
-3. Create a branch for your current work, following the Capstone [Branching Guidelines](https://verdant-raindrop-f3e404.netlify.app/processes/quality-assurance/git-contributions-guide/#branching-guidelines)
+4. Create a branch for your current work, following the Capstone [Branching Guidelines](https://verdant-raindrop-f3e404.netlify.app/processes/quality-assurance/git-contributions-guide/#branching-guidelines)
     ```bash
     git branch <branch-name>
     ```
-4. Check out your branch
+5. Check out your branch
     ```bash
     git checkout <branch-name>
     ```
-5. Open your terminal and navigate to the project directory
+6. Open your terminal and navigate to the project directory
     ```bash
     cd path/to/your-repo-name
     ```
-6. Run `npm install` to install the project dependencies
+7. Run `npm install` to install the project dependencies
     ```bash
    npm install
     ```
-7. Run `npm run dev` to start the development server
+8. Run `npm run dev` to start the development server
     ```bash
     npm run dev
     ```
-8. Open a web browser and navigate to `http://localhost:5173` to view the application (or different port if specified in the terminal output).
+9. Open a web browser and navigate to `http://localhost:5173` to view the application (or different port if specified in the terminal output).
-9. Make your changes.
+10. Make your changes.
-10. Commit your changes regularly and push your branch up to GitHub.
+11. Commit your changes regularly and push your branch up to GitHub.

 ## Useful links